An Update On The Rare Earths Sector And Some Promising Rare Earths Stocks To Consider

 Rare earth sector risks and further reading.

-This article first appeared on Trend Investing on May 19, 2020; therefore all data is as of this date.
+This article first appeared on Trend Investing on May 19, 2020; therefore, all data is as of this date.

-For a background on the rare earths sector investors can read my past article:
+For a background on the rare earths sector, investors can read my past article:

 - October 16, 2017 - A Look At The Rare Earths EV Magnet Metals And Their Miners